-- place the child at risk of significant harm or further risk of significant harm. - place a vulnerable adult at risk of harm - compromise and enquiries that need to be undertaken by children's social care or the police
+- place the child at risk of significant harm or further risk of significant harm. - place a vulnerable adult at risk of harm - compromise and enquiries that need to be undertaken by Childrens Services or the police

 Our school will endeavour to ensure that parents have an understanding of the responsibilities placed on the school and staff for safeguarding children.